X-PLUG/WritingBench/README.md

   --output_excel ./scores.xlsx \              # Path to the aggregated-result Excel file to be generated
   --requirement_dir ./requirement             # Requirement folder included in the repository
 ```

+## 🤝 Contributing and Contact

+WritingBench aims to be a reliable, comprehensive, and sustainable community resource for charting the frontiers of generative writing.
+If you are interested in leaderboard construction or any further discussion, please reach out via GitHub or email.

 ## 📝 Citation